 Windows OS predefined security zones: Internet, Local Intranet, Trusted Sites & Restricted Sites.
 There is also a 5th zone viz the Computer zone (which contains files on your local computer).
-This however can be configured only from the Microsoft Internet Explorer Administration Kit (IEAK); these settings are not available in the browser interface.
+This however can be configured only from the Administration Kit; these settings are not available in the browser interface.

 You can set the security options that you want for each zone, and also add or remove Web sites from the zones, depending on your level of trust in a Web site.